JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 ## Dependencies {#widgets-full-deps}

-Handling the dependencies does not differ much, we create the directories within the `inst` path and download the dependencies within them.
+Handling the dependencies\index{dependency} does not differ much, we create the directories within the `inst` path and download the dependencies within them.

 ```r
 # create directories for JS dependencies